 Focus Areas: nutrition, agriculture and health, prevention, cancer

 Applicants: Prof. Dr. Felix Knauf, Charité - Universitätsmedizin Berlin; Dr. Shannon McMahon-Rössle, Prof. Dr. Dr. Till Bärnighausen, both Universitätsklinikum Heidelberg; Dr. Julius Emmrich, Dr. Samuel Knauss, both mTOMADY gGmbh

 In a nutshell: Research meets implementation in this digital health project in Uganda.
-The team aims to assess the feasibility, acceptability, perception, and usefulness of a mobile phone-based program, IMPEDE-CVD, to detect and manage cardiovascular disease in Uganda.
+The team aims to assess the feasibility, acceptability, perception, and usefulness of a mobile phone-based program to detect and manage cardiovascular disease in a rural community in Uganda.
 This will ideally improve the detection and management of chronic diseases and reduce their financial burden in resource-poor communities.

 Planned Duration: May 2021 - April 2023

 Applicants: PD.
 Dr. med.
 Wilm Quentin, Technische Universität Berlin and Prof. Dr. Manuela De Allegri, Heidelberg University

 In a nutshell: Drawing on sociological and medical perspectives, this project aims to develop a culturally adapted tool for measuring gender-based discrimination.
 The team hopes that the tool, Measure-Gender, developed via field research and interviews, can be used in future surveys to improve our understanding of the relationship between gender-based discrimination and maternal health outcomes.

 Focus Areas: women's health, maternal health, health care research